lapy/llama-cpp-studio/README.md

 Prebuilt images are pushed to GitHub Container Registry whenever the `publish-docker` workflow runs.

-- `ghcr.io/<org-or-user>/llama-cpp-studio:latest` – standard image based on `nvidia/cuda:12.9.1-devel-ubuntu22.04`
+- `ghcr.io/<org-or-user>/llama-cpp-studio:latest` – standard image based on `ubuntu:22.04` with GPU tooling installed at runtime

 Pull the image from GHCR: